Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 4

-**Goal:** The password for the next level is stored in the only human-readable file in the inhere directory.
+**Goal:** The password for the next level is stored in the **only** `human-readable` file in the `inhere` directory.

-Interesting...I tried printing all the file however, they all of them contained binary code except one.
-Well I found the password but it was not the right way...
-Thus after reading the level description.
-I used the `man` command to know what the suggested commands do.
-Among them was `file` command which had the description `determine file type`.
-Bingo I used the file command and passed all the files using `./*` and led me to the file with human readable ASCII text and there I found the password for level 5.
+Initially, I attempted to print all the files, but most contained binary data except for one.
+Although I found a password, I realized this was not the intended method.
+After reviewing the level description, I used the `man` command to understand the suggested commands.
+Among them, the `file` command, described as `determine file type` stood out.
+Using the file command on all files `./*` in the `inhere` directory, I identified the file containing human-readable ASCII text.
+Reading this file revealed the password for level 5:

 ```bash
 man file